Cleethorpes: History

-Twin town

-Cleethorpes is twinned with Königswinter, Germany.

 Geography

-Cleethorpes is situated on the southern side of the Humber estuary in North East Lincolnshire - a unitary authority area in the North of England.
-The Greenwich meridian passes through the town and a signpost shows some distances to worldwide locations.
-North Pole 4,051 km, South Pole 15,963 km, New York City 5,602 km, London 230 km.
+Cleethorpes is situated on the southern side of the Humber estuary in North East Lincolnshire – a unitary authority area in North of England.
+The Greenwich meridian passes through the town and a signpost shows some distances to world-wide locations.
+North Pole 2,517 mile, South Pole 9,919 mile, New York City 3418 mile and London 140 mile.

 Cleethorpes is physically linked to the neighbouring town of Grimsby by built up residential estates and the villages of Old Clee and Weelsby are also contiguous with the two towns.

 Climate

 As with most of the British Isles, Cleethorpes experiences a maritime climate.
 It has mild summers and cool winters.
 The average annual rainfall is amongst the lowest in the British Isles.